AmilaAbdulovic/OperatingSystems2023/README.md

 Team members: Amila Abdulović, Anđela Jeftović

 Our project consists of several parts, 5 tasks.
+Functions that we implemented are:
+- cp
+- history
+- free
+- fortune
+- grep
+- mkdir
+- uptime
+- forkbomb
+- color of the shell,...

-Most are called tasWe encountered many challenges through our way, most of them being something completely new to us making it hard for us to understand some errors.
+We encountered many challenges through our way, most of them Operating Sysrems as a course is something completely new to us making it hard for us to understand some errors.
+We used mostly our collegues as a soruce of information but also course materials and internet.

 TASK 5